rob-berry-depop/jj-stack/README.md

 jst submit <bookmark-name> [--dry-run]
 ```

+This command submits the specified bookmark and all bookmarks below it (downstack toward trunk) as pull requests.

 #### Dry Run Mode

 Use `--dry-run` to simulate the entire process without making any changes: